-UK’s Johnson virus positive as new outbreaks appear in US
+Virus infections top 600,000 worldwide, long fight ahead

 “There is no geographic part of the United States that is spared from this,” he said.

-Stocks skidded in Europe and on Wall Street, where major indexes closed down about 3%, giving up some of the gains the market had piled up over the previous three days.

-The head of the International Monetary Fund said it was clear that the global economy has now entered a recession that could be as bad or worse than the 2009 downturn.

-Sedensky reported from Philadelphia and Rising reported from Berlin.
+Sedensky reported from Philadelphia.
 Associated Press journalists around the world contributed to this report.

 Follow AP coverage of the virus outbreak at https://apnews.com/VirusOutbreak and https://apnews.com/UnderstandingtheOutbreak